mcelroym/NBA-Analysis/README.md

 # NBA-Data-Puller
+NBA Functions.R
-A series of functions to pull NBA data from basketball-reference.com
+- A series of functions to pull NBA data from basketball-reference.com

+Bet Simulation.R
+- Simulations to predict the spread and moneyline and future games.